Seatfrog/UkRailTimetableDatabase/README.md

 ## Limitations

 The solution `TimetableLoader.sln` contains 4 projects, the 2 in this repo plus those from the CifParser repo.
 It assumes that the CifParser repo has been cloned as a sibling of the `UkRailTimetableDatabase` repo.
-At some point I will look to change this to either referencve Nuget packages or do it as a git submodule.
+At some point I will look to change this to either reference Nuget packages or do it as a git submodule.

 ## Limitations